 - It is beneficial to determine which data is most important.
-Try to avoid hoarding data that your business really doesn’t need to permanently hold onto, increasing the storage you already have will allow you to scale back even more for increased cost-optimization.
+Avoid hoarding data that your business really doesn’t need to permanently hold onto.
+This will increase the storage you already have will allow you to scale back even more for increased cost-optimization.

 - When trying to prevent incidents from occurring within your cloud computing, it is important to enlist the help of external cloud providers help.
 Managing the way incidents are handled with the extra set of eyes and capabilities help will not only limit the current issue but also prevent future incidents from affecting your day-to-day.